Vasily Blyukher

 Vasily Konstantinovich Blyukher (Васи́лий Константи́нович Блю́хер; 1 December 1889 – 9 November 1938) was a Soviet military commander and Marshal of the Soviet Union.

+In 1938, Blyukher was arrested during the period of military purges under Joseph Stalin.
+He was tortured and blinded by Lavrentiy Beria and his men before succumbing to his injuries.
+His body was then incinerated on the orders of Stalin.

 Early history

 Blyukher was born into a Russian peasant family named Gurov, in the village of Barschinka in Yaroslavl Governorate.
 In the 19th century a landlord gave the nickname Blyukher to the Gurov family in commemoration of the famous Prussian Marshal Gebhard Leberecht von Blücher (1742–1819).
 As a teenager, he was employed at a machine works, but was arrested in 1910 for leading a strike, and sentenced to two years, eight months in prison.
 In 1914, Vasily Gurov — who later formally assumed Blyukher as his surname — was drafted into the army of the Russian Empire as a corporal but in 1915 was seriously wounded in the Great Retreat, and excused from military service.
 He then went to work in a factory in Kazan, where he joined the Bolshevik Party in 1916.
 He took part in the Russian Revolution of 1917 in Samara.